AI, progress & app workflow

 Section 2

-For "What lighting context can add to a face yoga workflow", the topic is useful only if it changes what someone does next.
-During an iPhone reminder flow where the app should reduce decision fatigue, "What lighting context can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What lighting context can add to a face yoga workflow" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "What lighting context can add to a face yoga workflow": keep the next session simple.
+For "Workflow value: lighting context", the topic is useful only if it changes what someone does next.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Workflow value: lighting context" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: lighting context" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Workflow value: lighting context": keep the next session simple enough to do when energy is low.
+Then ask whether beginner-friendly routine framing would reduce friction for "Workflow value: lighting context" or simply add.

 Section 3